Understanding crawl budget and how to optimize it is essential if you want search engines to efficiently crawl and index your website.

 7. Fix Crawl errors

 Another way to increase your crawl budget is to reduce the number of crawl errors.
-Crawling time spend on errors that shouldn’t exist in the first place is wasted time.
+Crawling time spent on errors that shouldn’t exist is wasted time.

-Our comprehensive guide “How to fix crawl errors in Google search console” has all the information you need.
+Our comprehensive guide, "How to fix crawl errors in Google Search Console," has all the necessary information.

 8. Avoid having too many redirects